 Try asking, e.g. ‘How would we like to do this?’, ‘When and where would it be best to do this?’, ‘What would make it fun and stimulating and get the best result?’
 I actively encourage team members to speak up if they feel bored, distracted or disengaged, e.g. ‘I’m starting to feel tired – could we take a 5 minute break?’, ‘I’m feeling confused – could someone help me to understand this?’, ‘I don’t really know much about this topic – could someone fill me in on the background?’

-‘What do we each contribute to the vision?’, ‘What is the special gift/talent/experience that each of us offers?’, ‘What are the inter-dependencies between our roles?’, ‘What do we need from other to do our best?’, ‘What relationships outside of this team do we need to manage well?’, ‘What would help us know and understand each other so that we can work well together?’, ‘How can we get the best from the differences between us?’, ‘What will we do when tensions or conflicts arise?’
+‘What do we each contribute to the vision?’, ‘What is the special gift/talent/experience that each of us offers?’, ‘What are the inter-dependencies between our roles?’, ‘What do we need from each other to do our best?’, ‘What relationships outside of this team do we need to manage well?’, ‘What would help us know and understand each other so that we can work well together?’, ‘How can we get the best from the differences between us?’, ‘What will we do when tensions or conflicts arise?’

 Many teams take part in teambuilding activities to address this dimension, often aimed at getting to know each other better in order to perform well.
 Some teams also look at what attitudes and skills people need to work well in teams, e.g. emotional intelligence, influencing and negotiating, handling difference and conflict.
 These skills are recruit-able and trainable so always make sure you consider essential team-working qualities in your recruitment and development plans.